 Analyze a job using logs

-This page describes how to enable and view logs from Cloud Logging for a job.
+This document describes how to enable, generate, and view logs from Cloud Logging for a Batch job.

 Before you begin

-To generate logs for a job, enable Cloud Logging when you create the job:
+To allow logs to be generated for a job, enable logs from Cloud Logging when you create the job:

-• If you create a job using the Google Cloud console, Cloud Logging is always enabled.
+• If you create a job using the Google Cloud console, logs from Cloud Logging are always enabled.

-• If you create a job using the gcloud CLI or the Batch API, Cloud Logging is disabled by default.
-To enable Cloud Logging, include the following configuration for the logsPolicy field while creating the job:
+• If you create a job using the gcloud CLI or the Batch API, logs from Cloud Logging are disabled by default.
+To enable logs from Cloud Logging, include the following configuration for the logsPolicy field while creating the job:

 {